Genivia/ugrep-indexer/README.md

 A file indexer to accelerate file searching
 ===========================================

-The *ugrep-indexer* utility recursively indexes files to accelerate ugrep recursive searches with option `--index`.
+The *ugrep-indexer* utility recursively indexes files to accelerate recursive searching on file systems with ugrep.

-[ugrep](https://github.com/Genivia/ugrep) is an ultra-fast file searcher that supports index-based searching as of v3.12.5.
+[ugrep](https://github.com/Genivia/ugrep) is a grep-compatible ultra fast file searcher that supports index-based searching as of v3.12.5.

 Indexing-based search makes sense if you're doing a recursive search on a lot of files.
 Index-based searching is typically faster, except for pathelogical